rodolfocal/sockjs-deadlock/README.md

 9. Resume breakpoint and we will stop at *step 4* breakpoint.
 10. Resume breakpoint and we will stop at *step 3* breakpoint.
 11. Resume breakpoint and we should get a deadlock.
+12. If you could not reproduce it, please, try a couple more times starting from step 5 (with a new ``session_id`` in the uri).

 **Thoughts**